Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

   - Share the application in Snowflake with the brand managers

 #### Create Streamlit Application
-- Within Snowsight, Click on the Streamlit Tab
+- Within Snowsight, Click on the `Streamlit` tab
 - Switch Role to `TB_PO_DATA_SCIENTIST`
 - Click on `+Streamlit App` to create a new Streamlit Application
 - Name the Streamlit app "Application Monthly Pricing App"
 - Select the `TB_PO_PROD` database and `ANALYTICS` schema for the Streamlit application location and `TB_PO_APP_WH` for the warehouse and click `Create`
-- Click `Create`
 <img src="assets/streamlit_settings.png"/>
 - This will create a sample Streamlit Application
-- Click on Packages in the top left corner and search for "snowflake-ml-python" and add version 1.4.0
+- Click on Packages in the top left corner and search for `snowflake-ml-python` and add version `1.4.0`
 <img src="assets/streamlit_packages.png"/>
-- Replace the sample code with the Python code below using Edit
+- Replace the sample code with the Python code below
 - Click `Run` to run the "Application Monthly Pricing App" Streamlit Application
 - This application shows the recommended price per item per day-of-week and the profit lift over the current price.
 Users can change prices and see the impact on demand and profit.
 Finalized prices are saved back to Snowflake.
 ```